lohitkolluri/NLP2SQL/README.md

 4. **Set Up Environment Variables:**

-   Create a `.env` file in the root directory and add the necessary environment variables such as your Azure OpenAI endpoint and API key.
+   Create a `.env` file in the root directory and add the necessary environment variables for Azure OpenAI API:

    ```env
    OPENAI_ENDPOINT=https://your-azure-openai-endpoint